Play music from Amazon's cloud or your device

 Amazon Music is a free audio application developed by Amazon Mobile LLC.
 This platform lets users enjoy their Amazon music library on their mobile devices.
 In addition, Amazon Prime members have access to a selection of over one million tracks and playlists that can be streamed and downloaded without charge.

 Amazon Music is a web-based streaming service for music and podcasts that offers a wide selection of songs and episodes.
 Users can explore millions of tracks and podcasts as well as receive tailored recommendations based on their listening habits and preferences.

 What can you do with Amazon Music?

-The app lets you access your Amazon Music collection wherever you go, allowing you to download or stream music you've purchase on Amazon, be it MP3s or CDs.
-You can also play any music that you have stored on your iOS device.
+The app lets you access your Amazon Music collection wherever you go, allowing you to download or stream music you've purchased on Amazon, be it MP3s or CDs.
+You can also play any music that you have stored locally on your device.
 The app gives you the ability to download music from your cloud library for offline playback.

-The Amazon Music app includes access to the Store, which boasts an impressive selection of more than 28 million songs.
+The Amazon Music app includes access to the Store, boasting an impressive selection of over 28 million songs.

 New adventures in Hi-Fi

-Navigating around the Amazon Music app is hit and miss.
+Navigating around the Amazon Music app is hit-and-miss.
 All the various sections are housed in a slide-out panel on the left of the main window.
-From here you can access your library, store, and the settings menu.
+You can access your library, store, and the settings menu from here.

 Not the best

-Amazon Music is a mediocre audio player that is only really worth downloading if you have ordered lots of music through Amazon and/or you are an Amazon Prime subscriber.
+Amazon Music is a mediocre audio player that is only worth downloading if you have ordered lots of music through Amazon and are an Amazon Prime subscriber.
 If not, and if you want seamless access to great music, try Spotify or Pandora.
 Better still, check out Google Play Music, which lets you play locally stored music and gives you unlimited access to online music through its All Access service.